Economic calculation problem: Use of technology

 Leigh Phillips' and Michal Rozworski's 2019 book The People's Republic of Walmart argues that multinational corporations like Walmart and Amazon already operate centrally planned economies in a more technologically sophisticated manner than the Soviet Union, proving that the economic calculation problem is surmountable.
 There are some contentions to this view however, namely how economic planning and planned economy ought to be distinguished.
 Both entail formulating data-driven economic objectives but the latter precludes it from occurring within a free-market context and delegates the task to centralized bodies.

-Karras J. Lambert and Tate Fegley argue that artificial intelligence systems, no matter how advanced, cannot assume the role of central planners because they do not fulfill the prerequisites of effective economic calculation.
-This includes the ability to convert the ordinal preferences of producers and consumers into commensurate cardinal utility values, which are available and agreed upon, and forecast future market interactions.

 One reason includes how they are dependent on Big Data, which in turn is entirely based on past information.
 Hence, the system cannot make any meaningful conclusions about future consumer preferences, which are required for optimal pricing.
 This necessitates the intervention of the programmer, who is highly likely to be biased in their judgments.
 Even the manner by which a system can "predict" consumer preferences is also based on a programmer's creative bias.
 They further argue that even if artificial intelligence is able to ordinally rank items like humans, they would still suffer from the same issues of not being able to conceive of a pricing structure where meaningful pricing calculations, using a common cardinal utility unit, can be formed.
 Nonetheless, Lambert and Fegley acknowledge that entrepreneurs can benefit from Big Data's predictive value, provided that the data is based on past market prices and that it is used in tandem with free market-styled bidding.